 But when it is left blank on a business application, the credit issuer then pulls the EIN credit profile instead, and that profile is used to determine approval.

-If the entrepreneur has used vendor accounts to establish their business credit profile and score, then they’ll have tradelines reporting, a business credit profile, and score established.
+If the entrepreneur has used vendor accounts to establish their business credit profile and score, then they’ll have tradelines reporting.
+And they will build business credit profile.
+Plus they will establish a score.

 This also means there is no inquiry placed on the business owner’s consumer credit report, and they are not personally liable for that debt.
 So in case of default their personal assets cannot be pursued, only their business assets can.

-To obtain real business credit without a personal guarantee the business owner must apply without supplying a SSN.
+To get real business credit without a personal guarantee the business owner must apply without supplying a SSN.

-Some call representatives with credit issuers might insist on it being supplied, and sometimes you might need to apply by phone instead of online.
+Some call representatives with business credit profile companies might insist on it being supplied, and sometimes you might need to apply by phone instead of online.
 But in all instances, insist your application be run using your EIN only so you can truly eliminate personal liability.

-You can’t walk into your bank or a store like Staples and get approved for a consumer credit card when you have no prior credit established.
-The same is true in the business world as well.
+You can’t walk into your bank or a store like Staples and get approval for a consumer credit card when you have no prior credit established.
+The same is true in the business world.

-To get store and cash credit you MUST first have an initial credit profile and score established by using vendor accounts.
-Once you’ve done this then you can take the next step in building business credit which is to apply for store credit cards.
+To get retail and cash credit you MUST first have an initial credit profile and score established by using vendor accounts.
+Once you’ve done this then you can take the next step in building business credit which is to apply for retail credit cards.

 There is no benefit to the merchant to promote credit with no personal liability if the business owner is willing to take on that liability so they don’t promote their business credit cards and regularly ask for a SSN.

-After 5 trade lines are established using vendor accounts, obtaining revolving store accounts is the next step.
-Store revolving credit must be obtained before the business owner starts getting Visa, MC, AMEX type cards.
+After 3 or more trade lines are established using vendor accounts, getting retail accounts is the next step.
+You must get retail credit before you can start getting Visa, MC, AMEX type cards.

-Once 10 total accounts are reporting on your business credit profile, you can start to apply for cash credit cards such as Visa and MasterCard.
-AMEX also offers cash credit cards, but you’ll usually need a lot more accounts reporting, 3 years’ time-in-business, or millions in revenue to get approved with AMEX.
+Once more total accounts are reporting on your business credit profile, you can start to apply for bank credit cards such as Visa and MasterCard.

-Cash credit approval amounts will be equivalent to the highest credit limit account on the business report of your store credit cards.
+Approval amounts will be equivalent to the highest credit limit account on the business report of your retail credit cards.
 So try to have 10 accounts with at least one of them having a $10,000 limit reporting before you apply for cash credit.